apache/sedona/docs/api/sql/Optimizer.md

 ```

 !!!warning
 	Sedona doesn't control the distance's unit (degree or meter).
 It is same with the geometry.
-To change the geometry's unit, please transform the coordinate reference system.
+If your coordinates are in the longitude and latitude system, the unit of `distance` should be degree instead of meter or mile.
+To change the geometry's unit, please either transform the coordinate reference system to a meter-based system.
 See [ST_Transform](Function.md#st_transform).
+If you don't want to transform your data and are ok with sacrificing the query accuracy, you can use an approximate degree value for distance.
+Please use [this calculator](https://lucidar.me/en/online-unit-converter-length-to-angle/convert-degrees-to-meters/#online-converter).

 ## Broadcast index join